CO-methylating acetyl-CoA synthase: Mechanism

 Two competing mechanisms have been proposed for the formation of acetyl-CoA, the "paramagnetic mechanism" and the "diamagnetic mechanism".
 Both are similar in terms of the binding of substrates and the general steps, but differ in the oxidation state of the metal centre.
 Ni_{p} is believed to be the substrate binding centre which undergoes redox.
 The farther nickel centre and the [Fe_{4}S_{4}] cluster are not thought to be involved in the process.

 In the paramagnetic mechanism, some type of complex (ferrodoxin, for example) activates the Ni_{p} atom, reducing it from Ni^{2+} to Ni^{1+}.
 The nickel then binds to either carbon monoxide from CODH or the methyl group donated by the CFeSP protein in no particular order.
 This is followed by migratory insertion to form an intermediate complex.
 CoA then binds to the metal and the final product, acetyl-CoA, is formed.
 Some criticisms of this mechanism are that it is unbalanced in terms of electron count and the activated Ni^{1+} intermediate cannot be detected with electron paramagnetic resonance.
 Furthermore, there is evidence of the ACS catalytic cycle without any external reducing complex, which refutes the ferrodoxin activation step.

 The second proposed mechanism, the diamagnetic mechanism, involves a Ni^{0} intermediate instead of a Ni^{1+}.
 After addition of the methyl group and carbon monoxide, followed by insertion to produce the metal-acetyl complex, CoA attacks to produce the final product.
 The order in which the carbon monoxide molecule and the methyl group bind to the nickel centre has been highly debated, but no solid evidence has demonstrated preference for one over the other.
 Although this mechanism is electronically balanced, the idea of a Ni^{0} species is highly unprecedented in biology.
-There has also been no solid evidence supporting the presence of a zero-valent Ni species.
+There has also been no solid evidence supporting the presence of a zerovalent Ni species.
 However, similar nickel species to ACS with a Ni^{0} centre have been made, so the diamagnetic mechanism is not an implausible hypothesis.